 Life is a theme-park ride with pretty props and clever animatronics staged for your benefit because only the two of you exist.

 The curse of November has been lifted.
 I know it’s March, but bear with me.
 Many Novembers in a row, unpleasant things happened to me.
-There was a November in which a little fool cheated on me while I sustained a fever of 103.5.
+There was a November in which a foolish boy cheated on me while I sustained a fever of 103.5.

 “How are you standing?” the doctor had asked, because supposedly, a fever half a degree higher could kill an adult.

 Subsequent Novembers included reproductive scares, hemorrhaging and more displays from those who chose the eleventh month to reveal their assholish nature.
 So pretty much, the day after every Halloween, I knew to buckle down because either my body would try to kill me, or some vastly disappointing person would disappoint me.